 Description

-This article describes how to understand the logs for RPC session helpers behavior.
+This article describes how to understand the logs for the RPC session helper's behavior.

 Solution

-Go to User -> FortiGate -> Destination Server
+Go to User -> FortiGate -> Destination Server.

-As per below logs, notice the user has generated traffic from 172.16.29.2 to 10.96.11.11 on port number tcp-135.
-However, the application will auto trigger traffic on port 49153, however this port is not allowed in IPV4 policies of FortiGate.
+In the following logs, note that the user generated traffic from 172.16.29.2 to 10.96.11.11 on port number tcp-135.
+However, the application will auto-trigger traffic on port 49153, which is not allowed in FortiGate's IPV4 policies.

-Due to the RPC session helpers this traffic is still allowed on FortiGate.
+Due to the RPC session helpers, this traffic is still allowed on FortiGate.

 To establish the connection, a new dce-rpc (port 135) session needs to be established.
 The new session _must_ match a firewall policy, e.g. new policy id x, and hence all its expect sessions will copy this new policy_id.
 A newly created regular session, either dce-rpc or icmp or other protocols, must match a forwarding policy, and its policy_id value indicates the policy it matches.
 However, if the traffic hits an expect session, it does not mean that the traffic really matches the firewall policy.
-Actually, traffic hitting an expect session does not need a corresponding firewall policy, which is what session helpers are used for.
+Traffic hitting an expect session does not need a corresponding firewall policy, which is what session helpers are used for.

 Below is the session output where the highlighted will give the session helper output.